 No member may campaign for him/herself or for any other candidate during time that is paid for by any employer provided, however, that campaigning incidental to work or during paid vacation, paid lunch hours or breaks, or similar paid time off is permitted.

 The election of Officers, Directors and members of the Nominating and Election Committees shall be overseen by an independent election company (the “election company”) selected by the Board of Directors.

 B. Conduct of Election

-The 2012 election of Officers, Directors and members of the Nominating and Election Committees shall be conducted by mail ballot in accordance with applicable law.
+The election shall be conducted by mail ballot in accordance with applicable law.

 1. Printed Ballots.
 All ballots shall be identified as the Official NYSNA Election Ballot and shall contain appropriate voter instructions.

 2. Mailing of Ballots.
-All ballots will be mailed to the members no later than sixty (60) days before the association’s annual meeting.
+All ballots will be mailed to the members no later than June 1 of the year in which the election is being held.

 3. Order of Placement.
 The order of candidates on the ballot shall be determined by lot after nominations have been closed.

 4. Write-Ins.
 Write-in votes will not be permitted.